 3-5 July 2018 The CTS will be running a 3-day international conference on "Computational Methods for Literary-Historical Textual Studies".
-Details will appear as we decide on them.
+A link to our Call for Papers is on the left.

 10-12 November 2017 The CTS will be hosting a 48-hour non-stop Text Hackathon from 12.30pm on Friday 10 November to 12.30pm on Sunday 12 November 2017.
 The event will bring together all kinds of people interested in what we can do to extract knowledge from large bodies of digitized textual data.
 As well as specialist academics from around the country there will be schoolchildren working on various textual projects and demos and talks from the world's leading providers of large textual datasets such as ProQuest and Gale Cengage, and hands-on sessions with experts from the UK governments Joint Information Systems Committee (JISC).